-3.1 No person or governmental unit acting severally or jointly with any other person or governmental
+- 3.1 No person or governmental unit acting severally or jointly with any other person or governmental unit shall conduct, maintain or operate a or hold itself out as a nursing facility without a license in accordance with the requirements of RIGL Chapter 23-17 [Reference 1]. - 3.2 The provisions of these Regulations, in addition to the provisions of RIGL Chapter 23-17 [Reference 1], shall apply to all nursing facilities and to all residents housed therein, except that persons caring exclusively for relatives shall be exempted from the provisions of RIGL Chapter 23-17 [Reference 1] and of these Regulations. - 3.3 Facilities meeting the definition of nursing facilities by virtue of the residence therein of persons who are mentally, physically and/or emotionally dependent on others for fulfilling the requirements of daily life but which do not include primary medical and nursing components shall not be subject to these Regulations but shall be subject to the requirements of RIGL Chapter 23-17.4 [Reference 3], and to the Rules and Regulations For Licensing Assisted Living Residences (R23-17.4-ALR) [Reference 4]. - 3.4 Any nursing facility that utilizes latex gloves shall do so in accordance with the provisions of the Rules and Regulations Pertaining to the Use of Latex Gloves by Health Care Workers, in Licensed Health Care Facilities, and by Other Persons, Firms, or Corporations Licensed or Registered by the Department promulgated by the Department of Health.

-- unit shall conduct, maintain or operate a or hold itself out as a nursing facility without a license in accordance with the requirements of reference 1. - 3.2 The provisions of the rules and regulations herein, in addition to the provisions of reference 1, shall apply to all nursing facilities and to all residents housed therein, except that persons caring exclusively for relatives shall be exempted from the provisions of reference 1 and of the rules and regulations herein. - 3.3 Facilities meeting the definition of nursing facilities by virtue of the residence therein of persons who are mentally, physically and/or emotionally dependent on others for fulfilling the requirements of daily life but which do not include primary medical and nursing components shall not be subject to the rules and regulations herein but shall be subject to the requirements of Chapter 23-17.4 of the General Laws of Rhode Island, as amended (see reference 3), and to the Rules and Regulations For Licensing Assisted Living Residences (R23-17.4-ALR) (see reference 4). - 3.4 Any nursing facility that utilizes latex gloves shall do so in accordance with the provisions of the Rules and Regulations Pertaining to the Use of Latex Gloves by Health Care Workers, in Licensed Health Care Facilities, and by Other Persons, Firms, or Corporations Licensed or Registered by the Department promulgated by the Department of Health. - 3.5 The nursing facility shall maintain sufficient financial resources to provide adequate staffing and supplies to care for the residents.
+3.5 The nursing facility shall maintain sufficient financial resources to provide adequate staffing and supplies to care for the residents.